den-materials/advanced-debugging/README.md

 Now, put a breakpoint inside the `Candy.find` database query callback.
 Look at the arguments that Mongoose has returned to you.
 That's nice, isn't it?
 Lastly, throw a breakpoint right where the view file is loaded.
 You can literally see the data that's passed into the EJS file.

 A couple more notes:
-* setting breakpoints in different routes will not catch until you hit that route
+* setting breakpoints a route will not catch until you hit that route
 * code in the app.js will only run at the very beginning when you launch node
 * use breakpoints to get a deeper understanding of the order in which your lines of code are executing